Barr to release Mueller report to Congress by 'mid-April, if not sooner;' will not transmit to White House for privilege review

 The recent letter to Barr also reminded him of the March 14 vote in the House calling for the release of the full Mueller report.
 The measure passed unanimously.

-Barr stated in his confirmation hearing that he wanted to be as "transparent" as possible in the process of releasing the Mueller report, and repeated that sentiment in his letter to congress setting out Special Counsel Mueller's principal conclusions.
+Barr stated in his confirmation hearing that he wanted to be as "transparent" as possible in the process of releasing the Mueller report, and repeated that sentiment in his letter to Congress setting out Special Counsel Mueller's principal conclusions.

-This message and its attachments may contain legally privileged or confidential information.
-It is intended solely for the named addressee.
-If you are not the addressee indicated in this message (or responsible for delivery of the message to the addressee), you may not copy or deliver this message or its attachments to anyone.
-Rather, you should permanently delete this message and its attachments and kindly notify the sender by reply e-mail.
-Any content of this message and its attachments that does not relate to the official business of Fox News or Fox Business must not be taken to have been sent or endorsed by either of them.
-No representation is made that this email or its attachments are without defect.